DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 - Type: `StyleUtils`
 - Default: `new StyleUtils({ colorSet: 'Set1', numColors: dataUtil.columns.length - 1})`

-The `StyleUtils` class which contains all the style information for the chart.
+The `StyleUtils` class contains all the style information for the chart.

 # Example usage